SuperMeatBoyCoder/chess/README.md

-Simple chess simulator for fun
+Simple chess simulator for fun using SDL2.